What is Visual Voicemail?

 Manually or automatically forward messages to an email or text inbox.
 I don’t mind having an extra app on my phone but it can be annoying having to get used to a new interface so a lot of people like having their messages forwarded to a more familiar place.
 Being able to quickly forward a message on to a more relevant person is also super helpful.

-The reason we haven’t seen a decline in voicemail use in NZ over the past decade can likely be credited to one fact; we can speak faster than we can type.
+Over the past few decades, journalists have reported again and again that voicemail is dead or dying but it is still used widely today, especially in business.
+Why?
+Humans can speak faster than we can type.
 We can also read almost twice as fast as we can speak or listen and that’s what makes visual voicemail so great.
-Visual voicemail with speech recognition software means you can check your voicemails as quick as an email.
+Visual voicemail with speech recognition software means you can check your voicemails as quickly as an email.